-New technology will play a key role in enabling many of the NRC recommended measurements and helping to reduce the cost of other measurements.
-This IIP solicitation will facilitate the implementation of the recommended measurements by carefully choosing where to invest in future instrumentation to get the greatest benefit from NASA's technology development funds.
+New technology will play a key role in enabling many of the measurements recommended in the Decadal Survey and the Climate-Centric Architecture and helping to reduce the cost of other measurements.
+This InVEST Program solicitation will facilitate the implementation of the recommended measurements by carefully choosing where to invest in flight validation of instrument subsystems and small instruments using CubeSats to ensure the greatest benefit from NASA's technology development funds.